-Our current prototype is still missing several important For instance, the substitution process for features. generating new predications is likely to lead to other analogy skolems, and efforts to resolve those skolems by identifying them with entities in the current situation need to be made.
-We suspect that first-principles reasoning is sometimes used to filter possible candidate behaviors (e.g., continuity violations), but we do not yet filter behaviors in anv wav.
-We currently only pick the most similar reminding to generate behaviors from; it seems likely to us that if there were another very close remindings, both might be used to generate behaviors.
+Our current prototype is still missing several important features.
 Currently, we carry out rerepresentation suggestions exhaustively; however, this process should be more selective and be controlled by task specific strategies.
-Finally, we neither store back into memory the results of rerepresentation, nor do we use SEQL to create generalizations on the fly.
+We neither store back into memory the results of rerepresentation, nor do we use SEQL to create generalizations on the fly.
 Even with these limitations, however, we think that the prototype shows some intriguing behaviors and possibilities.
+We next describe the prototype's operation on several examples, to illustrate its strengths and weaknesses.